 In moderation, some saturated fat is fine.
 Eating a lot of it though can clog up your arteries and underlies most cardiovascular diseases.

 Can I Lose Weight on the Mediterranean Diet Whilst Eating Peanut Butter?

 Because nuts are high in calories and fat, many people avoid eating them out of fear they are fattening.

-It found that those who ate two or more portions of nuts a week had a 31% lower risk of weight gain, compared to those who never or rarely ate them (13).
+One study found that those who ate two or more portions of nuts a week had a 31% lower risk of weight gain than those who never or rarely ate them (13).

 There are a few reasons for this: